#ENDSARS: Dialogue with protesters, Gani Adams tells Presidency

-The Aare Onakakanfo of Yorubaland, Chief Gani Adams, has advised President Mohammadu Buhari to urgently enter into constructive dialogue with #ENDSARS protesters.
+The Aare Onakakanfo of Yorubaland, Chief Gani Adams, has advised President Muhammadu Buhari to urgently enter into constructive dialogue with #ENDSARS protesters.

 Adams, in a statement by his Media Assistant, Mr Kehinde Aderemi, made this appeal in a letter to the President on Sunday.